-Through these discussions around the revisions, I was able to help Sonee organize her thoughts and equip her with the tools needed to look at these details on her own.
+Through discussions around the revisions, I was able to help Sonee organize her thoughts and equip her with tools needed to look at these details on her own.

-Another part of the process is that I asked Sonee guiding questions about her plot, to help her realize how to solve any issue she comes across in her writing.
+Another part of the process is I asked Sonee guiding questions about her plot, helping her realize how to solve any issue she comes across in her writing.

 As a professional, I know what you need to do to make your book better, but most importantly I value your voice and want you to create the solutions to your novel.

 I think the beauty of what Annalisa does is that she has that insight, but she also doesn’t just give the answer.
 She just poses questions that force me to come to that answer and I think it’s become a very organic process.

-With my help, Sonee has now had multiple breakthroughs in her writing and is on the journey to finishing her novel with confidence.
+With my help, Sonee has had multiple breakthroughs in her writing, and is on the journey to finishing her novel with confidence.

-Before coming to me, Sonee knew that she had a problem to fix, and that traditional publishing was a far-off dream.
+Before coming to me, Sonee knew she had a problem to fix, and traditional publishing was a far-off dream.

-Today, Sonee believes that she’s capable of meeting industry standards, and that she’s one step closer to achieving her goal of traditional publication.
+Today, Sonee believes she’s capable of meeting industry standards, and she’s one step closer to achieving her goal of traditional publication.